kodokoto/myuzu/README.md

  name is subject to change

-muse is designed to be a python-esque language but fast and safe
+muse is designed to be a readable language that lets you write how you want to without compromising in speed and saftey

 ### Planned features:
-    - Static typing with the option to declare types for improved performance
+    - Dynamic typing with the option to declare types for improved performance
     - Simple, unintrusive and readable syntax
     - focus on a math-like declarative style, but with the option of also doing things the traditional, imerative way.
     - focus on immutable code